-Accommodations will be based on meeting with parent(s), teachers, administration and external educational assessment report.
-The following three types of accommodations may be provided:

-Instructional accommodations: such as changes in teaching strategies, including styles of presentation, methods of organization, or use of technology and multimedia.
-Environmental accommodations: such as preferential seating or special lighting.
+Accommodations will be based on meeting with parents, teachers, administration and external educational assessment reports.
+The following three types of accommodations may be provided: Instructional accommodations: such as changes in teaching strategies, including styles of presentation, methods of organization, or use of technology and multimedia.
 Assessment accommodations: such as allowing additional time to complete tests or assignments or permitting oral responses to test questions.

-Other examples of modifications and aids, which may be used in this course, are:

-- Provide step-by-step instructions. - Help students create organizers for planning writing tasks. - Record key words on the board or overhead when students are expected to make their own notes. - Allow students to report verbally to a scribe (teacher/ student) who can help in note taking. - Permit students a range of options for reading and writing tasks. - Where an activity requires reading, provide it in advance. - Provide opportunities for enrichment.
+Other examples of modifications and aids, which may be used in this course, are: ☐ Provide step-by-step instructions. ☐ Help students create organizers for planning writing tasks. ☐ Allow students to report verbally to a scribe (teacher/ student) who can help in note taking.
+Permit students a range of options for reading and writing tasks. ☐ Where an activity requires reading, provide it in advance. ☐ Provide opportunities for enrichment.